eeyrw/LcdTcp/README.md

 Also, if you are interested in building with [makeEspArduino](https://github.com/plerup/makeEspArduino) , you can check the https://github.com/plerup/makeEspArduino and config.mk in the project root.
 **Upload firmware**
-1. If you have not python 3, then get it.
+6. If you have not python 3, then get it.
 Because upload tool is written in python.
-2. `pip install esptool` Setup by yourself is also
+7. `pip install esptool` Setup by yourself is also feasible and check https://github.com/espressif/esptool .
+8.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2Njc1ODQ2Ml19
+eyJoaXN0b3J5IjpbLTE4NTk1MzU5OTFdfQ==
 -->